Skip to main content

 UDP 7000 FotoWeb

 As stated in the system requirements, FotoWeb communicates with the Fotoware Log Server using UDP port 7000.
-You should therefore make sure that no other services on the server claim this port and interrupt the logging service.
+You should, therefore, make sure that no other services on the server claim this port and interrupt the logging service.
 Microsoft's DNS server can typically interfere with this port since it can be configured to use an arbitrary port.
-Hence, if you are using Microsoft's DNS server, you should make sure that it has been explicitly set to not allow connections on UDP port 7000.
+Therefore, if you are using Microsoft's DNS server, you should ensure it has been explicitly set to not allow connections on UDP port 7000.

 • Was this article helpful?